Keilub/helloitscaleb/content/about.md

 <details>
 <summary>how do you prevent your work from becoming stale or one note?</summary>

-  Keeping my work fresh comes down to play—both in and out of the studio.
+  Keeping my work fresh comes down to play, both in and out of the studio.
 I have a variety of creative hobbies that help me stay inspired and open-minded.
 I write and illustrate picture books, mold clay, paint miniatures, and even enjoy watching others clean and upkeep vintage watches.
 There are also times when I’m studying what others are creating and socializing with them to feel inspired in the work of fellow creatives.
 Beyond that, I love getting outdoors, hiking, tending to my garden, reading a fantasy or science fiction novel, playing board games, and puzzles of all kinds from jigsaw, Puzzmo, or even escape-rooms.

 By keeping my interests wide and taking active breaks to dive into these activities, I give my mind and energy a chance to rest and recharge.
 This variety fuels my inspiration and motivation, ensuring that my design work stays dynamic and full of fresh ideas.
 </details>